 Peulla was wonderful in all other respects.
 The views were amazing, and once evening started to bring temperatures down the flies settled in for the night, savoring the taste of fresh blood on their proboscides.
-Jeff and I fearfully sniffed the air and once we were certain all danger was past, we left the hotel under the cover of an early dusk.
+We both fearfully sniffed the air and once we were certain all danger was past, we left the hotel under the cover of an early dusk.
 We spotted five waterfalls, at least a dozen native plants we consider to be exotic, and took lots of pictures without anyone in them.
 Given the extreme remoteness and the short supplies they had on hand, Hotel Natura's staff managed to prepare excellent cuisine.

 The pictures will tell the tale of our night and day in Peulla, but we will always remember it for its predators.
 Peulla.
 Come for the vistas.
 Stay for the excursions.
 And run for your life.